nickbattle1/MCUSpiderManFaceShell/README.md

 # Introduction

 This project brings to life the iconic MCU Spider-Man moving lenses faceshell using Arduino-based electronics and custom mechanical components.
-The faceshell features independently articulating lenses that react to facial movements, mimicking the expressive eyes from Marvel's Spider-Man suits.
+The faceshell features independently articulating lenses with multi-layered shutters that react to facial movements, mimicking the expressive eyes from Marvel's Spider-Man suits.
+Each lens contains overlapping segments that create the authentic iris-like aperture effect seen in the films.
 All shell components, lenses, gears, and mechanical rods were custom 3D printed, with white perforated vinyl used for the eye material to complete the authentic look.

 ---